HowToSD/cremage/readme.md

 ## Updates
+July 15, 2024:
+Kandinsky 2.2 support has been added.
+Only text to image flow is supported for now.
+No set up is required to use this model and the model is automatically downloaded.
+To use this, just select Kandinsky 2.2 from the Generator model type on the Basic tab.

 July 14, 2024:
 Stable Diffusion 3 (SD3) support has been added.
 This is a breaking change and requires your action if you have already installed Cremage.
 Please add the following lines in config.yaml: